Here's the rules you need to follow to meet the challenge.

 - children can read books by themselves or with someone else, for example, a parent or guardian, carer, brother or sister, buddy or friend.
 This support is important if the child is just learning to read.

-- an email will be sent one month before the challenge finishes to remind the early childhood service to log in and verify the records.
+- an email will be sent one month before the challenge finishes to remind the parent/early childhood service to confirm children's names for certificates

 - All information must be completed online before 6 September 2019.